yzslab/gaussian-splatting-lightning/README.md

 * Generate appearance groups

   The Rubble dataset contains images in various lighting conditions.
-Enabling the appearance model can improve the quality, but it requires generating appearance groups first.
+Enabling the appearance model can improve the quality.
+In order to do so, appearance groups must be generated first.
   ```bash
   python utils/generate_image_apperance_groups.py \
       data/MegaNeRF/rubble-pixsfm/colmap \